math2001/FileManager/README.md

 ## "Spirit"

-This package has as a target to be 100% optimized.
-There shouldn't be 2 commands when one can do the job.
-You can hide any command you don't use (please submit an issue to let me know if it's the case), there is an auto completion system, and, finally, I use it.
-So I'm able to see a fair bit of the bug, and I correct them (:smile:).
-The idea is to propose only the *needed* options, and hopefully, fit your needs.
+#### The idea is to make you save time, not to propose you features you're never going to use.

+> This package has as main goal to be 100% optimized.

+So, for example, there is an **auto completion** system (based on the folders/files, both, you choose) on every input that is showed by FileManager.
+Just press <kbd>tab</kbd> to cycle through the auto completion.

+> There shouldn't be 2 commands when 1 can do the job.

+FileManager doesn't have a command `create_new_file` and `create_new_folder`.
+Just `fm_create`.
+It opens up an input, and the last character you type in is a `/` (or a `\`), it creates a folder instead of a file.

 ## Docs